 Arguably the basic gist of chapter 3 the in the Book of Genesis from the Bible.
 And some would say the rest of the Old Testament from that point.

-The super-malevolent alien enemy in Captain Scarlet wages war using near-perfect copies of dead people and destroyed objects.
-In the first episode, however, the show's title character escapes from their control and becomes the leading force in the war against him, using those handy powers of healing he escaped from them with to wreak havoc on their forces.
+The super-malevolent alien enemies in Captain Scarlet and the Mysterons wage war using near-perfect copies of dead people and destroyed objects.
+In the first episode, however, the show's title character escapes from their control and becomes the leading force in the war against them, using those handy powers of healing he escaped from them with to wreak havoc on their forces.
 Yay.

 In vanilla 4th Edition, the Drow created a race of artificial spider people called Chitins to be the perfect slave race.
 However, thanks in large part to Lloth randomly deciding she wants to see her subjects squirm (its part of her portfolio), the Chitins quickly revolted and splintered from the Drow, and today the two races wage a bitter war to determine which of them are the "true" children of Lloth.